LeanerCloud/AutoSpotting/START.md

 The value of `-min_on_demand_number` has a higher priority than `-min_on_demand_percentage`, so if you specify both options in the command line, percentage will NOT be taken into account.
-It would be taken into account, ONLY if the `-min_on_demand_number` is invalid (negativ, above the max number, etc).
+It would be taken into account, ONLY if the `-min_on_demand_number` is invalid (negative, above the max number, etc).

-The value of `-regions` impact the scope within which autospotting run, while the options of `-min_on_demand_number` and `-min_on_demand_percentage` would impact all auto-scaling groups within the regions.
+The value of `-regions` controls the scope within which autospotting run, this is particularly useful when used during testing, in order to limit the scope of action and reduce the risk when evaluating it or experimenting with new functionality.

-All the flags are also exposed as environment variables, for example using the -region CLI flag is equivalent to using the REGION environment variable.
+All the flags are also exposed as environment variables, expected in ALL_CAPS.
+For example using the `-region` command-line flag is equivalent to using the `REGION` environment variable.

-**Note**: These configurations are also implemented when running from Lambda, passed as environment variables set by CloudFormation for the Lambda function.
+**Note**: These configurations are also implemented when running from Lambda, where they are actually passed as environment variables set by CloudFormation in the Lambda function's configuration.

 ### Running configuration ###